animal-tree/BrokenWisdomsExtendedEditions/4-Faith.md

 Michael’s name [is mockable](https://youtu.be/ZPKdJGY0YyE?si=ja-odwAD_z7G98ZK).

-But from the age of three and two thirds, until 11th grade, as a result of the Uzbek translation when we moved, mine used to be much more mockable.
+But from the age of three and two thirds, until 11th grade, as a result of the Uzbek mistranslation when we moved, mine used to be much more mockable.

 As I described to my friend: